Equilibrium states for partially hyperbolic maps with one-dimensional center: Introduction

-A partially hyperbolic endomorphism is the non-invertible generalization of partial hyperbolicity, as we define on Section \ref{sec:preli}.
-There are examples of partially hyperbolic endomorphisms that are not intrinsically ergodic, having an expanding map as its linearization \cite{kan1994, nunezramirezvasquez}.
+Partially hyperbolic endomorphisms are the non-invertible generalization of partial hyperbolicity, as we define on Section \ref{sec:preli}.
+There are examples of partially hyperbolic endomorphisms that are not intrinsically ergodic on the product $\mathbb{T}^n \times I$, having an expanding map as a factor on $\mathbb{T}^n$ \cite{kan1994, nunezramirezvasquez}.
+The example $f \times Id: \mathbb{T}^n \times \mathbb{S}^1 \to \mathbb{T}^n \times \mathbb{S}^1$, with $f$ an Anosov endomorphism, has non-hyperbolic linearization and infinitely many measures of maximal entropy.
 But the intrinsic ergodicity for partially hyperbolic endomorphisms with hyperbolic linearization presenting contracting directions was not yet explored, to the best of our knowledge.

-Our first effort is to guarantee a general result of existence in the case that the central direction is one-dimensional, as the one by W. Cowieson and L.-S. Young in \cite{cowiesonyoung}.
+Our first effort is to guarantee a general result of existence of equilibrium states in the case that the central direction is one-dimensional, as the result by W. Cowieson and L.-S. Young in \cite{cowiesonyoung} for the invertible case.

-\begin{manualtheorem}{A} For $M$ a closed Riemannian manifold, if $f: M \to M$ is a $C^1$ partially hyperbolic endomorphism with one-dimensional center bundle, then there is a measure of maximal entropy for $f$. \end{manualtheorem}
+\begin{manualtheorem}{A} For $M$ a closed Riemannian manifold, if $f: M \to M$ is a $C^1$ partially hyperbolic endomorphism with one-dimensional center bundle, then there is an equilibrium state for $(f, \phi)$, for any continuous potential $\phi: M \to \mathbb{R}$. \end{manualtheorem}

+Observe that in the above result we do not require $f$ to be absolutely partially hyperbolic (see Definition \ref{def:abs-ph}), since we do not use any finer estimate of the derivatives.
+Neither we require $f$ to be dynamically coherent (see Definition \ref{def:dyn-cohe}), because the central direction is one dimensional, which implies that the central bundle (we can define a bundle over connected components of the natural extension space, see Subsection \ref{sebsec:inverse-limit}) is integrable, even if it is not necessarily uniquely integrable.

-We then explore some cases in the torus for which uniqueness can be established, with an approach inspired by \cite{buzzifishersambarinovasquez2012, ures2012intrinsic}.
-We use a semiconjugacy with an expansive map on the space of orbits to obtain a local result in the form of Theorem \ref{teoB}.
+We then explore a case in the torus for which uniqueness of the measure of maximal entropy can be established, with an approach inspired by \cite{buzzifishersambarinovasquez2012, ures2012intrinsic}.